uoitwebteam/xmodule/usage.md

 // ...}
 ```

+## Add rows to table with column headings

 To display the rows, we'll need a `Table` element to hold them.
 This is where we can use `TableColumnOption` elements to define the table's header row, as well as optionally give the table some heading text:

 ```php